Companies

 NVIDIA

-NVIDIA is a fabless designer of GPUs, SoCs, and APIs for data science, high-performance computing, gaming, mobile, and automotive applications.
-In the supply chain, it relies on TSMC for advanced manufacturing, integrates high-bandwidth memory, and employs proprietary networking for data center systems.
-Its CUDA ecosystem supports parallel computing across these domains.
+NVIDIA is a fabless designer of GPUs, SoCs, and APIs for gaming, AI, high-performance computing, professional visualization, supercomputing, data science, mobile, and automotive applications.
+Originally focused on gaming GPUs, it now dominates the discrete GPU market (92% share as of Q1 2025) and AI GPUs (>80% share in 2025).
+In the supply chain, it depends on TSMC for advanced node manufacturing, integrates high-bandwidth memory from suppliers like SK Hynix, and deploys proprietary networking (NVLink, InfiniBand) for data center systems.
+Its CUDA platform enables GPU parallel computing across these domains.

 NXP Semiconductors

-Dutch semiconductor design and manufacturing company (Eindhoven HQ) focused on automotive and industrial semiconductors, secure connectivity, and processing. ~34,000 employees in 30+ countries; $13.3B revenue (2023); third largest European semiconductor firm by market cap (2024).
-Originated from Philips (spun off 2006).
+NXP Semiconductors N.V. (abbreviation of Next eXPerience) is a Dutch semiconductor manufacturing and design company (Eindhoven HQ) focused on automotive and industrial semiconductors, secure connectivity, and processing. ~34,000 employees in 30+ countries; $12.61B revenue (2024); third largest European semiconductor firm by market cap (2024).
+Originated from Philips semiconductors division (1950s; spun off 2006).

 ON Semiconductor

-ON Semiconductor (onsemi), headquartered in Scottsdale, Arizona, is an American semiconductor supplier producing power and signal management, logic, discrete, and custom devices for automotive, communications, computing, consumer, industrial, LED lighting, medical, military/aerospace, and power applications.
+ON Semiconductor (onsemi), headquartered in Phoenix, Arizona, is an American semiconductor supplier producing power and signal management, logic, discrete, and custom devices for automotive, communications, computing, consumer, industrial, LED lighting, medical, military/aerospace, and power applications.
 It operates manufacturing facilities, design centers, and sales offices in North America, Europe, and Asia Pacific, positioning it in both design and manufacturing segments of the supply chain.
-It ranked No. 483 on the 2022 Fortune 500 based on 2021 sales and among the top 20 worldwide semiconductor sales leaders based on 2016 revenues.
+It ranked No. 432 on the 2023 Fortune 500 (2022 sales) and No. 462 on the 2024 Fortune 500 (2023 sales).

 Qorvo